HariSekhon/Knowledge-Base/mac.md

 Either use Disk Utility above, a command like `diskutil eraseDisk ...` or the more portable unix command `dd` with a custom command like this to do a moderate 3 pass overwrite (tune number of `passes` variable to suit your level of data recovery paranoia, eg. DoD standard 7 passes):

+##### WARNING: disk numbers may shunt up in numbers as you insert more removal drives, especially for 'synthesized' virtual disks that display for volume containers

 ```
 passes=3